dinar-orazgaliyev/LLM_Telegram_bot/README.md

 # German Learning Chatbot

-This is a Telegram bot designed to help you **learn German** in an interactive way.
-The bot uses a local LLaMA-based model (phi3) via LangChain, allowing flexible integration with different language models in the future.
-It can also be extended to support **RAG (Retrieval-Augmented Generation)** for contextual responses.
+This is a Telegram bot designed to help you **learn German** interactively.
+The bot uses a local LLaMA-based model (`phi3`) via LangChain, and can be extended to support **RAG (Retrieval-Augmented Generation)** for contextual responses.

 ## Features